rhysstubbs/ckeditor5-add-attribute-to-element/README.md

-# Add Attribute To Element
+# Add ID Attribute To Element

+**NB** this plugin currently only supports add an `id` atrribute.
+If you'd like to see this expanded to support any attribute please open an issue or create a Pull Request!

 This ckeditor5 plugin allows you to add any attriute key/value to a HTML Element.
 For example ID attributes for internal anchor links: